How Much Does a Miniature Horse Cost?

 How Much Does It Cost to Own a Miniature Horse?

-The cost of owning a miniature horse is between $6,000 and $32,000 yearly.
+The cost of owning a miniature horse is between $6,000 and $12,000 yearly.
+While some upfront costs may seem high, they can save money in the long run by reducing ongoing expenses.
 Here’s everything you need to budget for.

 Boarding costs